 Kopi Luwak is one of the rarest coffees in the world.
 The beans are consumed, digested, and disposed of by wild cats.
 They are then harvested, roasted, and processed to create a truly unique coffee.

-The digestive process, though gross, brings out unique flavors in the beans.
-In addition to creating a smooth, rich taste, the digestion also reduces the acidity of the coffee, making Kopi Luwak one of the best gourmet coffees for buyers with sensitive stomachs.
+The digestive process, though gross, brings out unique flavors, along with a distinctive syrupy mouthfeel, in the beans.
+In addition to creating a rich, chocolatey taste, the digestion also reduces the acidity of the coffee, making Kopi Luwak one of the best gourmet coffees for buyers with sensitive stomachs.